neondatabase/website/content/docs/guides/koyeb.md

 1. Keep `example-express-prisma` as the name and `main` as the branch.
 1. In **Build and deployment settings**, enable the **Override** setting and add the following **Build command**: `npm run postgres:init`
 1. Select the region closest to your Neon database.
-1. Under **Advanced** > **Environment variables**, add a `DATABASE_URL` environment variable to enable the application to connect to your Neon PostgreSQL database.
+1. Under **Advanced** > **Environment variables**, add a `DATABASE_URL` environment variable to enable the application to connect to your Neon Postgres database.
 Set the value to the Neon connection string provided to you when you created the Neon project.
 1. Enter a name for your app.
 For example, `express-neon`
 1. Click **Deploy**.